 A functional communication system is critical for the assessment of the extent of a blackout and determining the status of generation and transmission facilities.
-Transmission Owners/Generation Owners must review their communication systems, regardless of whether it is a private carrier (Telcos), or Transmission Owner/Generation Owner-owned, or whether it is hardwire (twisted pair), fiber optic, microwave or radio.
-The assessment is essentially the same for private carrier or Transmission Owner/Generation Owner owned.
+Transmission Owners/ Generator Operator must review their communication systems, regardless of whether it is a private carrier (Telcos), or Transmission Owner/Generator Operator-owned, or whether it is hardwire (twisted pair), fiber optic, microwave or radio.
+The assessment is essentially the same for private carrier or Transmission Owner/Generator Operator-owned.
 The assessment must determine whether there is an adequate power source to the communication equipment in order to handle the duration of the blackout conditions.

 - Ability to Receive and Evaluate Customer Calls In the early stages of system restoration, Transmission Owners and Distribution Providers are bombarded with phone calls from employees and customers.
 From their perspective, continual calls inquiring into status of service provide no useful purpose.
 In fact, continual customer calls may be a detriment by degrading the public telephone system to a point that it is not functional.
-Some of the ways of mitigating problems are: - automatic dialing system to notify employees on the status - o immediate notification of customer service representative - public appeal to limit phone system use - o priority call system for utility dispatcher's phone system - Employee Call-ins System restoration requires an enormous number of tasks for Transmission Owner/Generation Owner personnel to complete.
-It is essential for Transmission Owner/Generation Owner to promptly get their off-duty personnel notified to report to duty.
+Some of the ways of mitigating problems are: - o automatic dialing system to notify employees on the status - o immediate notification of customer service representative - o public appeal to limit phone system use - o priority call system for utility dispatcher's phone system - o notifications of restoration status posted on company websites - Employee Call-ins System restoration requires an enormous number of tasks for Transmission Owner/Generator Operator personnel to complete.
+It is essential for Transmission Owner/Generator Operator to promptly get their off-duty personnel notified to report to duty.
 Automatic notification systems can provide system and plant operators with necessary relief of this burden.
 For effective use of extra personnel, utilities should consider defining responsibilities in advance of the event.
 Consideration must also be given for rotating personnel in order that system and plant operators maintain effectiveness.